The Writing Life

 be caught dead on Facebook?

 I am not a huge fan of social networking, but Facebook did bring me a delicious, unexpected treat: I was able to locate and re-connect with my old pal, Jean-Claude Suares.
 J.C. was a marvelous character and a mountain of talent: He was a gifted artist, illustrator, book and magazine designer, and that’s just the half of it.
-I reconnected with J.C. right when I was wrapping up the Zelda book, and he jumped in and volunteered to do the illustrations.
-His drawings captured Zelda in all her zany charm and glory, and they pay proper homage to Zelda and make my little memoir the very best it can be.
+I reconnected with J.C. right when I was wrapping up the Zelda book, and he jumped in and volunteered to do all the illustrations.
+His drawings captured Zelda in all her zany charm and glory, and they pay proper homage to Zelda and make my little memoir a delicious read and the very best it can be.